qmk/qmk_firmware/docs/feature_audio.md

     #define AUDIO_CLICKY

+There is also a deterministic mode that can be swapped out in favour of random.
+In this mode every key pressed corresponds to a click mapped between MIN and MAX frequency, iterating by FREQ_FACTOR.
+The sounds are always the same for each keycode to help learn touch typing and recognize words to sounds as well as common typos while speed typing.

+This feature is disabled by default, to enable it, add this to your 'config.h':

+    #define AUDIO_CLICKY
+    #define AUDIO_CLICKY_DETERMINISTIC

 You can configure the default, min and max frequencies, the stepping and built in randomness by defining these values: